FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 vii. determine appropriate levels of remuneration of executive directors, key managerial personnel and senior management and have a prime role in appointing and where necessary recommend removal of executive directors, key managerial personnel and senior management;

-viii. moderate and arbitrate in the interest of the Company as a whole, in situations of conflict between Management and shareholder’s interest.
+viii. moderate and arbitrate in the interest of the Company as a whole, in situations of conflict between Management and shareholder’s interest. - Duties

 As an Independent Director, they shall: